MileHacker Logo

 • Pasir Panjang Beach, Bengkayang Regency, for beach activities and fresh seafood.

-• Rural areas inland from Pontianak display rubber and palm oil plantations.
+• Rural areas not on the coast from Pontianak display rubber and palm oil plantations.

-• Extensive networks of tributaries feed into the Kapuas River, shaping the landscape.
+• Extensive networks of tributaries feed into the Kapuas River, defining the landscape.

 National Parks Exploration